jamesETF/untitled-folder/Frenchie-Colors/colors.md

 title: French Bulldog Colors
 width: full
 section: large
-description: Learn more about all Frech Bulldog Colors, personality, and prices.
+description: Learn more about all French Bulldog Colors, personality, and prices.
 Join The Waitlist for your dream puppy.
 permalink: /puppies/upcoming-colors
 header:
   layout: center # Options: left, center, 1-1, 1-2, 1-3 or 2-3